Hi!

-As a historian of science I am mainly interested in histories of the physical and earth sciences, including their material and visual cultures.
+As a historian of science I am chiefly interested in histories of the physical and earth sciences, including their material and visual cultures.
 I am also broadly interested in the way these histories relate to contemporary debates about climate science and geoengineering.
 My previous work has focused on episodes in the history of 18th-century Dutch science, including the meaning of “useful” science and the emergence of electrotherapeutic theory and practice.

 💡